ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 - Mutual authentication: Connection establishment wherein both endpoints are authenticated.

+- Application-layer authentication delegation: Out-of-band peer authentication performed by applications outside of the connection establishment.

 - Record (channel or datagram) confidentiality and integrity: Encryption and authentication of application plaintext bytes sent between peers over a channel or in individual datagrams.